 ‘Cooking in Company’ – Support in a group for people who have experienced loss and found themselves struggling to enjoy food and cooking.
 For more information please click here.

 Please make contact if you would like to be kept informed about any of these groups.

 Support for children and young people

-Have a look at the Crocus Group web pages.
+Have a look at the Crocus Highland web pages.
 Crocus Group is a Highland Hospice service which offers support to bereaved children and young people aged 5-18yrs across the Highlands, regardless of the cause of death of the person they have lost.

 Tributes to the person you love but no longer see

 Highland Hospice has on-line 'In Memoriam' book called Always in Our Hearts.
 It is a place to share memories and photos of those we love who have died.
 Whilst we may no longer see them, they nonetheless remain in our hearts.
 You can either flick through the book in its entirety or search for a specific person’s dedication.

 For those who prefer not to be online, there is also a physical Book of Remembrance into which a loved one’s name, and a particular memory, can be entered.
 The books for current and past years are kept in a quiet room in the Hospice and you are welcome to look at them at any mutually convenient time.

 Time to Remember

 The Hospice Bereavement Support Service offers Memorial Events in collaboration with the Hospice Chaplain, in Inverness and other parts of the Highlands for anyone who wishes to remember a loved one.
 Everyone is very welcome to attend any or all of these events and to join us for refreshments afterwards.
 Information about these events will be publicised on this page of the Hospice website, on Facebook, and in local press throughout the Highlands.